Akshit-Gupta-Dev/Interview-Practice-Partner/README.md

 Requirements
 - Python 3.9 or higher
 - Tkinter and ttk (standard with Python)
-- SpeechRecognition and pyttsx3 for voice input/output
+- SpeechRecognition,PyAudio and pyttsx3 for voice input/output
-- Ollama installed locally with access to the Mistral model
+- Ollama installed locally with access to the Mistral model or minimax-m2:cloud model(install request)
 - JSON configuration files for roles, rubrics, and prompts

 Setup Instructions